Gabrielle Drake: Personal life

-Drake has helped to ensure the public renown of her brother Nick Drake and her mother Molly Drake.
+Gabrielle has helped to ensure the public renown of her brother Nick Drake and her mother Molly Drake.
 She can be heard accompanying Nick on a number of songs that he recorded privately, and which have since been released on the album Family Tree.
 After the release of songs written and performed by her mother, she said "Her creativity was a personal thing, and she was lucky to be able to develop it in an environment where that side of her was totally accepted.
 Indeed, my father encouraged it.
 He was so proud of her.
 On one occasion, he even made the 20-mile drive to Birmingham to get four songs pressed onto a disc."
 In 2014, she co-wrote and edited, with Cally Callomon, Nick Drake: Remembered for a While, a memoir of her brother.
 In April 2018, she collected the Hall of Fame Folk Award 2018 on her brother's behalf in Belfast.

 She lives in Wenlock Abbey in Much Wenlock, Shropshire, in a house she bought in 1983 with her husband, South African-born artist Louis de Wet, who died in 2018.
 They renovated their home over several years as an artistic project and, in 2004, he described it as "the most beautiful building site in the world".
 Drake was the co-producer of In the Gaze of the Medusa, a 2013 film about the renovation project and her husband's designs for the house.